Street style: Key sites

-The process of consumption is closely linked to the fashion phenomenon, to the process of establishing fashion and to branding, as well as, to fashion forecasting.
-Apparently, fashion can be researched by means of consumer patterns and integrated into the contemporary urban environment.

-Moreover, by setting consumer trends, fashion agents (e.g. designers, street style activists, trendsetters, bloggers, fashion retailers and models) influence a city's representation.
-These trends can mark shopping areas and entertainment locations, or provide concrete city routes and scripts not merely oriented towards consumption but specifically towards 'conscious' consumption in keeping with fashion trends.
+Designers, street style activists, trendsetters, bloggers, fashion retailers and models influence a city's representation.
+These trends can mark shopping areas and entertainment locations.
 From the interdisciplinary perspective of consumption and consumer practices, city tourism is connected to city branding, through which a city's representation is aimed at attracting visitors and consumers.

 Milan

-Milan can be a good example of how fashion practices contributed into development and commercialization of the city.
-Milan Street fashion is one of the most popular and respectful in the world of street fashion.
-The reason why it became such a success can be linked to the fact that a huge number of important fashion institutions, agencies and events are located in Milan.
-The expression 'capitale della moda' (the capital of fashion) refers to Milan when describing styles, urban life, fashion collections, designers and so on; thus, constructing the Milan fashion discourse with a visible fashion image and motivating other cities to compete for this fashion, branded city status.
+Milan has several important fashion institutions, agencies and events, including Milan Fashion Week.
+The expression 'capitale della moda' (the capital of fashion) refers to Milan when describing styles, urban life, fashion collections, and designers, motivating other cities to compete for this fashion, branded city status.